andykee/lentil/docs/user_guide/index.rst

 The User Guide provides documentation for all of Lentil's features and capabilities.
 It is generally organized by topic area.

-Brand new users should start with the :ref:`package-overview` and :ref:`tutorials`.
+Brand new users should start with the :ref:`package-overview` and :ref:`quickstart`.

 Detailed information on any specific class or method can be found in the :ref:`api`.